michelson-code/PySpark-AnaliseDeDados/README.md

 - Create a `SparkSession` and read CSV files with `header` and `inferSchema`.
 - Explore the schema, row count, and potential missing data.
 - Clean and parse the salary column (ranges: minimum and maximum).
-- Compute metrics such as number of openings per job title and average salary per job title.[file:23]
+- Compute metrics such as number of openings per job title and average salary per job title.

 ## Main files